totminaekaterina/ANYLOC/README.md

 Based on the experiments conducted, the following conclusion can be drawn:
 1. When using the **ShallowMLP model**, *dataset size is a crucial criterion*.
 The model performed better with fewer data points (50 images) than with more (225 images).
 2. Additionally, **increasing the number of clusters** can enhance the model's learning ability, but it requires selecting the appropriate architecture.
-For instance, when the number of clusters was increased to **32**, we utilized the **`vt_base_patch 32_224` model**, which improved the classification ability.
+For instance, when the number of clusters was increased to **32**, we utilized the **`vt_base_patch 32_224`** model, which improved the classification ability.
 In contrast, the **ShallowMLP** model exhibited inferior results with the same number of clusters.
 4. Finally, **highlighting clusters** in images can **interfere** with the model's learning.
 Pre-clustered images may inaccurately convey the general characteristics of classes.
 The model demonstrated better results without cluster allocation.

+## Examples

+The example folder's repository includes notebooks for the first and fourth experiments to enhance clarity.